getnacelle/nacelle-js/CONTRIBUTING.md

 👍🚀 Welcome to Nacelle-js!
 And thanks for taking the time to contribute to the project. 🚀👍

-Before contributing to the repository we ask that you review the following guidelines.
-If you feel the process can be improved, feel free to to propose the changes in a pull request.
+Before contributing we ask that you review the following guidelines.
+If you think the process can be improved, feel free to to propose the changes in a pull request.

 #### Table Of Contents